actions/actions-sync/README.md

 **Arguments:**

 - `actions-admin-user` _(optional)_
    The name of the Actions admin user, which will be used for updating the chosen action.
-If not specified `actions-admin` will be used.
-To disable the impersonation pass `-` as the value.
+To use the default user, pass `actions-admin`.
+If not set, the impersonation is disabled.
 - `cache-dir` _(required)_
    The directory in which to cache repositories as they are synced.
 This speeds up re-syncing.
 - `destination-url` _(required)_